Vauxhall Corsa Review & Prices

 That said, the quality is up there with the best in this class.
 Everything is really well put together, and there are plenty of soft touch plastics and posh-feeling materials around the place.
 You do still have some scratchy surfaces on the door tops and dashboard, but that’s to be expected on a car in this class.

-Entry-level Design cars make do with analog dials in front of the driver, with a 3.5-inch display in the middle.
+Design cars make do with analog dials in front of the driver, with a 3.5-inch display in the middle.
 There’s nothing wrong with it, the clocks are clear and easy to read and you get all the basic information you need.
+It’s an odd detail though, as entry-level YES models get a digital display.

 The same can be said for the lack of sat nav on all but the top-spec cars, because in most cases using Waze or Google Maps on your phone will be better than using Vauxhall’s own system anyway.